Search Knowledge Base

 Note that you must also set Delayed Auto Start for any Auto Start services that depend on the SQL Server Service.
 For example, the associated SQL Server Agent Service and the SQL Server Launchpad (SQL Server 2016).

 In order to see the Service(s) that are dependent on the SQL Server Service, click the

 Dependencies tab.
 You will see the dependent services, if any, in the lower pane.
 For example:

-Both of these Services (unless Disabled) must also be set to Delayed Start.
+Both of these Services (if Auto Start) must also be set to Delayed Auto Start.

 To apply solution by Command Line

 - As in the Services tab example, repeat for any services that are dependent on the SQL Server Service, for example:

 Make the SQL Server Service dependent on the KMS Service

 Add a KMS Process Exclusion to Windows Defender

 Add a Process Exclusion to Windows Defender for the KMS Service Executable, typically: